jessiepoo/mygastronomicaljourney/README.md

 documentation of their experiences with food.

 **Application functions:**
 - Add restaurants the user has been to
-- Add menu items the user has tried
 - Add / remove restaurants the user wants to try
-- Rate / review menu items and restaurants based on taste, price, ambiance, etc.
+- Rate restaurants based on taste, price, etc.
-- Sorts restaurants based on ratings, date, alphabetical, etc.
+- Sorts restaurants based on alphabetical order, taste, price, and service.

 ##User Story
-- As a user, I want to be able to add a restaurant I have tried to my collection
+- As a user, I want to be able to add a restaurant I have already tried to the "tried-collection" along with ratings" for the restaurant's taste, price and service.
-- As a user, I want to be able to view a list of restaurants I have been to listed by rating
+- As a user, I want to be able to add a restaurant I want to try to the "to-try collection"
-- As a user, I want to be able to select a restaurant and give it a rating for taste, price, atmosphere and service
-- As a user, I want to be able to select a restaurant and add a menu item I have tried
+- As a user, I want to be able to remove a restaurant I don't want to try anymorefrom the "to-try collection"
-- As a user, I want to be able to add a rating for taste for the menu item
-- As a user, I want to be able to add a restaurant I want to try to another collection
+- As a user, I want to be able to view the list of restaurants in the specified collection sorted by taste, price, service and overall (average of the 3 fields) rating.
-- As a user, I want to be able to remove a restaurant I don't want to try anymore to the collection.
+- As a user, I want to be able to select a restaurant and add a booking for the restaurant.